AI-Assisted Product Design in Practice

 Phase 4: Product Reframing

-Early ideas treated the concept like a fitness app, including elements such as goal tracking.
+I had initially treated the concept like a fitness app, including elements such as goal tracking.

 But the real driver of behavior is financial reimbursement, not activity tracking.